miguel-vila/ai-builders-week-5/README.md

 ### Baseline

-The [./baseline.ipynb](./baseline.ipynb) notebook computes some baseline metrics:
+The [./baseline.ipynb](./baseline.ipynb) notebook computes some baseline metrics against the test set using an unrefined `bert-base-uncased` model:

 - QWK: `0.0736`
 - MAE: `1.32`